 Select produced the first autographed Nathan MacKinnon RC, and its first-mover status has made the card quite valuable.

 The card reflects Panini’s dedication to high design.
-A high-definition image of MacKinnon in his Avalanche jersey is bordered by a reflective gold and black backdrop.
+A reflective gold and black backdrop border a high-definition image of MacKinnon in his Avalanche jersey.

-The gold border extends to the card’s lower portion, where it dovetails into a black nameplate.
+The gold border extends to the card’s lower portion, which dovetails into a black nameplate.
 Above the nameplate is a “Select” graphic.